rht-labs/enablement-codereadyworkspaces/README.md

 ## Use the nightwatch tests to pre-load the factory

 Speed up the time in the classroom by pre-running the workspace generation.
-Ammend the `url` and the `lab` number in the `create-ws.js` file.
+Amend the `url` and the `lab` number in the `create-ws.js` file.

-Run the test file:
+Run the test file in the following loop to pre-head 14 CRW:

 ```
 npm i
-npx nightwatch create-ws.js
+for i in {01..14};do export LAB_NUMBER="lab$i"; echo "I is $LAB_NUMBER"; npx nightwatch create-ws.js; done
 ```